Antelope Canyon Fun Facts

 Before you book an Antelope Canyon tour from Las Vegas, you should learn a bit about the area to know what to expect.
 Also, take some time to learn a few fun facts to get excited for your tour.
 So, here are 36 interesting and surprising facts about Antelope Canyon!

-17 Facts About Antelope Canyon
+General Facts About Antelope Canyon

-- Antelope Canyon was formed by erosion from flash flooding and winds over millions of years.
+- Antelope Canyon is a slot canyon that was formed by the erosion of sandstone, caused by flash flooding and wind over millions of years.

 - The light inside the canyon is ever-changing as the sun moves across the sky, creating different effects and shadows throughout the day.

 - The shape of the Upper Antelope Canyon resembles an "A," while the Lower Antelope Canyon looks like a "V."